albertorizzi/sdp_project/README.md

     <img src="assets/smart-city-rep.png" alt="Image" width="500"/>
 </p>

-Project develop in the course of Distributed and Pervasive Computing of M.Sc.
+Project developed in the course of Distributed and Pervasive Computing of M.Sc.
 Computer Scienze UNIMI.